-Walking poles are what got me back on my feet and back hiking after a traumatic pregnancy left me with a ruined pelvis.
-So I can tell you straight off hiking poles arent for professional hikers, old people or the infirm they are great for everyone…from 6 to 86!
+Walking poles got me back on my feet, and back hiking after a traumatic pregnancy left me with a ruined pelvis.
+So I can tell you straight off, hiking poles arent for professional hikers, old people or the infirm they are great for everyone…from 6 to 86!

 Nordic walking poles: Nordic walking is a type of enhanced walking.
 Its goal is to involve your upper body muscles to add greater intensity to your exercise level.
 At the same time, it decreases the impact on your legs compared with running.

 Unlike regular walker’s poles, Nordic walking sticks differ in one key area – the grips and straps.
 The straps of Nordic walking poles typically stay wrapped snugly around your hands.
-They also offer you a sturdy grip to ensure your hands stay in place and easily swing the sticks.
+They also offer a sturdy grip to keep your hands in place and quickly swing the sticks.

-By using Nordic hiking poles, you can activate all the muscles of your upper body along with those in your legs.
+Using Nordic hiking poles, you can activate all the muscles of your upper body and those in your legs.
 This way, you can combine a vigorous muscle workout with cardiovascular exercise.

 Wooden walking poles: Wooden walking sticks can be made from ash wood, blackthorn wood, beechwood, chestnut wood, or hazelwood.
-These wonderful and natural walking sticks aren’t just practical but look good as well.
+These wonderful and natural walking sticks aren’t just practical and look good.

 Depending on the type of wood, these walking and hiking sticks have different advantages.
 For instance, wooden walking sticks made from beechwood are wear-resistant, hardy, and strong.
 They also have excellent bending capabilities.